se2p/pynguin/docs/user/coverage.rst

 By default, Pynguin will take into account the code annotations ``# pragma: no cover`` supported by Coverage.py and its own annotations ``# pynguin: no cover`` which only disable coverage for Pynguin.
 These annotations can be enabled/disabled using the arguments ``--enable-inline-pynguin-no-cover`` and ``--enable-inline-pragma-no-cover``.
-You can also disable some functions, methods or classes by specifying their fully-qualified name in the ``--no-cover`` argument.
+You can also disable some functions, methods or classes by specifying their qualified name in the ``--no-cover`` argument.
 It is also possible to do the opposite and cover only some functions, methods or classes with the ``--only-cover`` argument.